 Who are the Nobles?

 Noble is one of the most common traits to find on heroes in play.
-It has been around since the Core Set and got an additional hero in the latest expansion: The Ghost of Framsburg.
+It has been around since the Core Set and got new heroes as late as the Vengeance of Mordor cycle.
 If you own this game, you are bound to already own at least 3 Noble heroes.
 For actual Noble focused cards, the synergy tends to start as early as the Heirs of Numenor expansion.
-Besides the heroes, these are the packs that you will want to pick up for allies, attachments, and events:
+Only during the final cycle did we get some more Noble-themed cards, but the number of Noble-related cards (excluding heroes) is still low compared to the other occupational traits.
+Besides the heroes, these are the packs that you will want to pick up for allies, attachments, and events.
+The packs in bold should be gotten first for a more Noble-themed deck, but know that there is no such thing as a Noble deck yet.

 - Core Set